finbarrtimbers/finbarrtimbers.github.io/_posts/2023-03-07-self-improving-LLMs.md

 articles: True
 ---

+_There's a [Substack](https://finbarrtimbers.substack.com/p/a-step-towards-self-improving-llms) version of this post, if you prefer that over my ~~amateurish~~ artisan HTML._

 If I look at GPTs/LLMs, two of the biggest problems I see with existing techniques are:

 1. We need our models to be able to generate data by themselves, i.e. we need a [recursive self-improvement loop](https://www.lesswrong.com/tag/recursive-self-improvement).
 AlphaZero is the shining example of what’s possible here.